Drinking Water Programs

 Technical Operations Section

 The Residential Water Treatment Device Registration Unit is responsible for ensuring that residential water treatment devices sold for purifying water meet appropriate standards.

-- The Regulatory Development Unit develops regulations pertaining to drinking water and to recycled water, as it relates to drinking water.
+The Regulatory Development Unit develops regulations pertaining to drinking water and to recycled water, as it relates to drinking water.
 It also provides templates for public notification for water systems.

-- The Recycled Water Unit develops water recycling criteria and regulations, evaluates water recycling projects and makes recommendations to RWQCBs about public health implications, and maintains an Alternative Treatment Technology Report for recycled water.
+The Recycled Water Unit develops water recycling criteria and regulations, evaluates water recycling projects and makes recommendations to RWQCBs about public health implications, and maintains an Alternative Treatment Technology Report for recycled water.

-- The Treatment Technology Unit reviews and evaluates new treatment technologies or expansion of operations of existing treatment technologies in drinking water and recycled water applications, and assists FOB staff in assessing proposed treatment facilities.
+The Treatment Technology Unit reviews and evaluates new treatment technologies or expansion of operations of existing treatment technologies in drinking water and recycled water applications, and assists FOB staff in assessing proposed treatment facilities.
 Please see more information on the process for approval of treatment technology.

-- Information for Drinking Water Systems
+Information for Public Drinking Water Systems

 - Drinking Water Program Reports and Publications